reauso/Digit2Speech/README.md

 ## Data

 The data for the training and validation consists of ~10.000 audio files from the heisenberg dataset and ~6.000 newly recorded audio files done by us.
 In order to have all necessary and consistent data, some preprocessing steps are obligatory.
+This package contains a script to do the following steps:

 - Split the audio files into 2 second chunks, having the spoken digit centered in the chunk,
 - generate mfcc coefficients from the audio files,
 - generate mel spectograms from the audio files,
 - split the data into training and validation data,
 - extract the metadata from the file name.

+For easier access and training and validation purposes, the data is abstracted into a pytorch `torch.utils.data.Dataset`.